dkwasny/AnsibleConfig/README.md

 Manually Run Ansible
 --------------------
-**Only needed if you want to deploy further changes after the initial Vagrant provisioning**
+**This is only needed if you want to deploy further changes after the initial Vagrant provisioning.**
 ### From the Host Machine
 1. The host machine will need to have a working DNS/hosts file that points to your VMs.<br/>
 You can use the generated hosts file on any of the VMs as a starting point.